What Is the Difference Between Net Income, Earnings, and Profit

 - Income from Social Security or other benefits

-Then, to get net income, you must deduct withholding of income taxes, deductions for Social Security and Medicare taxes, and other pre-tax benefits like health insurance premiums.
+Then, to get net income, you must deduct withholding of income taxes, deductions for Social Security and Medicare taxes, and other pre-tax benefits like health insurance premiums and tax credits.

 The term "earnings" is a special case because it can be used for both businesses and individuals.
 An individual can have earnings from wages or salary or from other payments.
 For example, you can have Social Security earnings, which are credited to you toward your Social Security benefit.